Qazeer/InfoSec-Notes/DFIR/Memory.md

 ###### Image identification

-The `imageinfo` and `kdbgscan` modules can be used to retrieve the image profile needed for further analysis of the image.
+The `imageinfo` and `kdbgscan` modules can be used to retrieve the image profile needed for further analysis of the image. **It is recommended to retrieve the `Volatility` profile of the image using the `kdbgscan` module.**

 `imageinfo` will provide basic information on the image such as the operating system, service pack, and hardware architecture of the original system as well